NotGeniusy/sobrowser/README.md

 You need to have at least 1 instance of that class to access it through the SO Browser.

 - It's impossible to create a file without knowing its class before compiling.
-So, it can't create a empty ScriptableObject but copy the selected one.
+So, it can't create an empty ScriptableObject but copy the selected one.